acejarvis/cash-or-card-on/README.md

 - **Containerization**: Packaging all application components into lightweight, portable Docker containers to ensure consistency across development, testing, and production environments.
 - **Orchestration**: Using **Kubernetes (K8s)** to manage the lifecycle, scaling, and networking of these containers in a production environment.
 - **Infrastructure as Code (IaC)**: Defining infrastructure requirements through declarative configuration files (YAML) to ensure reproducibility and version control of the infrastructure itself.
-- **Monitoring and Observability**: Implementing custom monitoring and logging to gain real-time insights into system performance, resource utilization, and user behavior.
+- **Monitoring and Observability**: Implementing comprehensive monitoring and logging solutions to gain real-time insights into system performance, resource utilization, and user behavior.
+This includes:
+    - Custom monitoring endpoints exposing system metrics (CPU, memory, uptime)
+    - **Grafana** dashboards for advanced visualization and alerting
+    - Real-time performance tracking and anomaly detection
+    - Integration with DigitalOcean metrics API for infrastructure monitoring

 ### 2.3 Advanced Features
 Beyond the core requirements, we implemented several advanced features to enhance the robustness and professional quality of the platform: